 Here are a few ways you can give:

-- saying thank you to someone for something they have done for you
+- say thank you to someone for something they have done for you

-- asking friends, family or colleagues how they are and really listening to their answer
+- ask friends, family or colleagues how they are and really listen to their answer

-- spending time with friends or relatives who need support or company
+- spend time with friends or relatives who need support or company

-- offering to help someone you know with DIY or a work project
+- offer to help someone you know with DIY or a work project

-- volunteering in your community, such as helping at a school, hospital or care home
+- volunteer in your community, by helping at a school, hospital or care home, for example

 - surprise someone you live with a homemade gift or cooking